-- 19. You will comply with the University's requirements for progression, as follows (if you are registered on a Doctor of Philosophy (Integrated) degree the following applies to the research element of your programme): - a) Within one month of your initial registration (or the start of the research element of your programme if you are registered on a Doctor of Philosophy (Integrated) degree), you and your Supervisory Team (on behalf of the University) will have signed an approved Learning Agreement to cover your period of candidature; - b) Within three months (six months for part-time students) of your initial registration (or the start of the research element of your programme if registered on a Doctor of Philosophy (Integrated) degree) you should submit a project proposal, in accordance with guidelines identified by your Faculty Postgraduate Research Committee.
-(If you are registered on a Cohort Programme, different timescales may apply.) - c) Your project proposal must be considered by an impartial Project Approval Panel and your Head of Academic Unit, before being submitted to the Dean of Postgraduate Studies for approval. - Where your project proposal has already been reviewed and approved by external peer review, a project plan and Supervisory Team arrangements should still be submitted to the Project Approval Panel for consideration before being submitted to the Dean of Postgraduate Studies for approval. - d) Progression on the programme(or research element of the programme for a Doctor of Philosophy (Integrated) degree) will be dependent upon approval of your project proposal. - If the impartial Project Approval Panel is unable to support the initial project proposal, you will be permitted an opportunity for re-assessment, normally within three months (six months for part-time students). - If your impartial Project Approval Panel supports your project proposal but is not satisfied that the proposed supervisory arrangements are adequate, the panel may seek the approval of your Head of Academic Unit, to make a recommendation to the Dean of Postgraduate Studies for the replacement of all or part of the Supervisory Team.
+- b) Within three months (six months for part-time students) of your initial registration (or the start of the research element if registered on a Doctor of Philosophy (Integrated) degree) you should submit a project proposal, in accordance with guidelines identified by your Faculty Postgraduate Research Committee.
+(If you are registered on a Cohort Programme, different timescales may apply.) - c) Your project proposal must be considered by an impartial Project Approval Panel and your Head of Academic Unit, before being submitted to the Dean of Postgraduate Studies for approval. - Where your project proposal has already been reviewed and approved by external peer review, a project plan and Supervisory Team arrangements should still be submitted to the Project Approval Panel for consideration before being submitted to the Dean of Postgraduate Studies for approval.

+d) Progression on the programme (or research element of a Doctor of Philosophy (Integrated) degree) will be dependent upon approval of your project proposal.

+If your impartial Project Approval Panel supports your project proposal but is not satisfied that the proposed supervisory arrangements are adequate, the panel may seek the approval of your Head of Academic Unit, to make a recommendation to the Dean of Postgraduate Studies for the replacement of all or part of the Supervisory Team.